 The number of MFP Fellowships awarded each year is determined by the funding provided by SAMHSA.

 Q. What are the MFP Eligibility Requirements?

 A. To be eligible to apply for the Fellowship, you must be an American citizen or permanent resident.
 You must be a member of an ethnic or racial minority group.
 You must have a Master's Degree in Psychiatric/Mental Health Nursing, and you must be pursuing a Doctoral Degree in Psychiatric/Mental Health or Substance Abuse.
 You must be enrolled as a full-time doctoral student in a fully accredited nursing program.
-You must be a member of the American Nurses Association.

 Please visit the Eligibility page for details about these requirements.

 Q. Is financial need a requirement for eligibility?